SUFI provides an integrated hub that sustainably manages the urban energy-water-food nexus in an era of climate change.

 Optional Hub components may offer benefits like reduced urban heat effect from green roofs and access to clean, reliable power from CSS systems.

 What are the proposal’s costs?

-- Rebates, incentives and grants from state, local and Federal government to install RE (e.g. SRECs) or to make energy efficiency improvements (e.g. MassSave).
+- Rebates, tax credits and other financial incentives issued by state, local and Federal government to install RE (e.g. SRECs) or to make EE upgrades (e.g. MassSave).
 In some cases, as much as 75% of project costs may be reimbursed.